pitt-crc/user-manual/docs/getting-started/getting-started-step1-account.md

     ==**CRC users on UPMC devices**==, please follow these [**instructions**](upmc_avd.md) for connecting to the HSIT-AVD instance.

+!!! tip "Accessing the HIPAA environment"
+    The CRC HIPAA environment can be accessed using a secured [**Azure Virtual Desktop**](access_hipaa.md).
+Only projects with an
+    IRB approval can reside within this restricted environment.

 A schematic of this part of the process is highlighted below.

 ![GETTING-STARTED-MAP](../_assets/img/getting-started/getting-started-step-1.png)